andreasMazur/geoconv/README.md

 In addition to neural network layers, GeoConv provides you with visualization and benchmark tools to check and verify your layer configuration, your pre-processing results and your trained models.
-These tools shall help you to understand what happens in every step of the pre-processing pipeline.
+These tools shall help you to understand what happens in every step of the pre-processing and training pipeline.

 ## Note